 Caring for Elderly Parents What Matters Most

-Healthcare information—understood by providers—rarely translates to information that makes sense to consumers or patients who are not information seeking.
+Healthcare information—understood by providers—rarely translates to information that makes sense to consumers or patients who are not information seekers.
 This is why health systems struggle when attempting to implement age-friendly programs in primary care and other medical practices.
-Add to this need for translation research confirming that older patients require a different level of care and attention.
+Add to this the need for translation research confirming that older patients require a different level of care and attention.

 This podcast, video, and transcript seek to bridge the knowledge gap to connect healthcare systems and providers with caregivers and care receivers.
 So let’s look at the 4Ms in the simplest terms.